axelarnetwork/axelar-cgp-solidity/README.md

 1. Check if the contract deployments repository supports the chain you will be using.
 Supported chains can be found [here](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/axelar-chains-config).
 If the chain is not already supported, proceed to steps 2-4, otherwise you may skip to step 5.
 2. Navigate to the contract deployments repo [here](https://github.com/axelarnetwork/axelar-contract-deployments/) and clone the repository locally.
-3. Within the info folder, edit the environment specific file to add the chain you'll be testing.
+3. Within contract deployments repo, edit the environment specific file inside the axelar-chains-config/info folder to add the chain you'll be testing.
 The following values need to be provided:
 ```json
 {
   "chains": {